mathewbushuru/webpack-restaurant-SPA/README.md

 This takes our entry point script at `src/index.js` and generates `dist/bundle.js` that hydrates the HTML page

+`yarn watch`

+This script instructs webpack to watch all files within the dependency graph for changes and recompile the code automatically if any receive updates.

 ### Project configuration.

 ##### Directory structure